 Cryo Use Temperature This setpoint determines the temperature at which cryogenic cooling is used continuously.
 The inlet uses cryogen to achieve the initial setpoint.
 If the initial setpoint is below the Cryo Use Temperature, cryogen is used continuously to achieve and maintain the setpoint.
 Once the inlet temperature program starts, the cryogen will be turned off when the inlet exceeds the Cryo Use Temperature.
+If the initial setpoint is above the Cryo Use Temperature.
+If the initial setpoint is above the Cryo Use Temperature.
+If the initial setpoint is above the Cryo Use Temperature.
+If the initial setpoint is above the Cryo Use Temperature.
+If the initial setpoint is above the Cryo Use Temperature.
 If the initial setpoint is above the Cryo Use Temperature, cryogen is used to cool the inlet until it reaches the setpoint and then it is turned off.
 At the end of a run, the inlet waits until the oven becomes ready before it uses cryogen.